patrickbwarren/transam-triton/README.md

 ./trimcc -o MONB72.ROM L72_0c00-0fff.tri
 ./trimcc -o BASIC72.ROM L72_e000-ffff.tri
 ```
-These `.ROM` files can be used with Robin Stuart's emulator (copy them into the main directory).
+These `.ROM` files can be used directly with Robin Stuart's emulator (copy them into the main directory).

 ### Other TriMCC codes

-All codes can be compiled to `TAPE` binaries by
+All codes can be compiled to `TAPE` binaries suitable for Robin Stuart's emulator by
 ```
 ./trimcc -o TAPE <src_file>
 ```